Extrapolation method to optimize linear-ramp QAOA parameters: Evaluation of QAOA runtime scaling: Abstract

 \section{Abstract}

 The Quantum Approximate Optimization Algorithm (QAOA) has been suggested as a promising candidate for the solution of combinatorial optimization problems.
 Yet, whether - or under what conditions - it may offer an advantage compared to classical algorithms remains to be proven.
 Using the standard variational form of QAOA requires a high number of circuit parameters that have to be optimized at a sufficiently large depth, which constitutes a bottleneck for achieving a potential scaling advantage.
 The linear-ramp QAOA (LR-QAOA) has been proposed to address this issue, as it relies on only two parameters which have to be optimized.
 Based on this, we develop a method to estimate suitable values for those parameters through extrapolation, starting from smaller problem sizes (number of qubits) towards larger problem sizes.
-We apply this method to several use cases such as portfolio optimization, feature selection and clustering, and compare the quantum runtime scaling with that of classical methods.
-In the case of portfolio optimization, we demonstrate superior scaling compared to the classical runtime.
+We apply this method to several use cases such as portfolio optimization, feature selection, clustering and weighted maxcut.
+From results obtained on a noiseless quantum emulator, we evaluate the quantum runtime scaling for finding the optimal solution and compare it with that of classical methods.
+In the case of portfolio optimization, we demonstrate superior scaling compared to the classical runtime for the problem sizes of up to $28$ qubits that we consider in this work.